School heads ‘disappointed’ at lack of action on teacher pay in spring statement

 Mary Bousted, joint general secretary of the NEU teaching union, said if the Government is serious about protecting living standards, it should reverse the real terms cuts to teacher pay.

-Reacting to Chancellor Rishi Sunak’s statement to MPs, she said: “Instead, with RPI inflation reaching 8.2% and in the midst of the worst cost-of-living crisis in decades, the Government plans yet more real terms pay cuts for teachers,” she said.
+Reacting to Chancellor Rishi Sunak’s statement to MPs, she said: “Instead, with RPI inflation reaching 8.2% and in the midst of the worst cost-of-living crisis in decades, the Government plans yet more real terms pay cuts for teachers.”

 Dr Bousted said the Government plans pay rises for more experienced teachers of 3% in September 2022 and 2% in September 2023, but she claimed those “paltry increases” are well below current and expected inflation rates.